IdentityStolen/HospitalSearch/README.md

 I worked previously in an environment where upstream service brought in data from various heterogeneous websites.
 I was part of conversion team where our downstream needed all versions of incremental data (converted = normalized).
 If this conversion logic happens to be wrong, we had to find all errors & re-run same updates.
 With Temporal, error tracking & task of making sure all versions get converted correctly, becomes easier.
+Also with Temporal, its easy to guard partial updates to downstream if upstream data is missing.

 Please refer below architectural diagram.